e-sim/langsci-to-txt/README.md

 # langsci-to-txt
 A script to convert the langsci LaTeX files to text.
+Uses pandoc.